 Sales, Exchanges or Redemptions.
-Any gain or loss recognized on a sale, exchange or redemption of shares of the Fund by a shareholder who holds Fund shares as capital assets will generally, for individual shareholders, be treated as a long-term capital gain or loss if the shares have been held for more than twelve months and otherwise will be treated as a short-term capital gain or loss.
+Any gain or loss recognized on a sale, exchange or redemption of shares of the Fund by a shareholder who holds Fund shares as capital assets will generally be treated as a long-term capital gain or loss if the shares have been held for more than twelve months and otherwise will be treated as a short-term capital gain or loss.
 However, if shares on which a shareholder has received a net capital gain distribution are subsequently sold, exchanged or redeemed and such shares have been held for six months or less, any loss recognized will be treated as a long-term capital loss to the extent of the net capital gain distribution.
 In addition, the loss realized on a sale or other disposition of shares will be disallowed to the extent a shareholder repurchases (or enters into a contract to or option to repurchase) shares within a period of 61 days (beginning 30 days before and ending 30 days after the disposition of the shares).
-This loss disallowed, the loss will be reflected in an upward adjustment to the basis of the shares acquired.
+This loss disallowance rule will apply to shares received through the reinvestment of dividends during the 61-day period.
+If disallowed, the loss will be reflected in an upward adjustment to the basis of the shares acquired.